-This question can be incrediby revealing.
+This question can be incredibly revealing.
 As a Shopify store owner, you will likely have a good idea of who your main competitors are.
-But often your biggest competitor could be an offline store, an e-commerce store you’ve never heard of or sometimes even apathy…
+But often your biggest competitor could be an offline store, an e-commerce store you’ve never heard of, or sometimes even apathy…

 Apathy often kicks in if you’re selling impulse products like a funny T-shirt, for example.

-Visitors that saw your Facebook ad, loved the product but were put-off by something like the price or shipping costs once they clicked through to your store.
+Visitors that saw your Facebook ad, loved the product but were put off by something like the price or shipping costs once they clicked through to your store.
 These visitors are very unlikely to go looking for competitors selling a similar item.
-The moment of impulse just disipates and apathy takes over.
+The moment of impulse just dissipates and apathy takes over.

 A diamond in the rough